Flying Cloud Airport (FCM) -For Pilots

 Noise Abatement Plan (NAP)

 FCM is surrounded by noise sensitive areas.
 The FCM Noise Abatement Plan was developed to promote aircraft operations and procedures that help reduce noise impacts for residents living near FCM.
 Please review the procedures in the NAP and contact the MAC Community Relations Office at 612-725-6327 if you have any questions during normal business hours.
-You may also contact the FCM Airport Manager at 952-941-3545.

 A Helicopter Letter of Agreement and designated practice area are in place at FCM to help guide helicopter operators.
 The designated practice area helps keep helicopter training patterns close-in to the airport as much as possible.